srinathr91/Library_Managemt_System/Readme.txt

 It prompts for a username, password
 Username: srinath
 Password: srinathr
-Then select the required button in the GUI to perform your operation required of the project
+Then select the required button in the GUI to perform your operation required of the project. //Abisheak